neondatabase/website/content/docs/serverless/serverless-driver.md

 - `readOnly`

   Ensures that a `READ ONLY` transaction is used to execute queries.
-This is a boolean function.
+This is a boolean option.
 The default value is `false`.

 - `deferrable`

   Ensures that a `DEFERRABLE` transaction is used to execute queries.
-This is a boolean function.
+This is a boolean option.
 The default value is `false`.

 For additional details, see [transaction(...) function](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#transaction-function).